 It is well known that the conduction through the materials is brought about by only the free electrons present in them.
 This fact can be re-stated in terms of energy band theory as “the electrons present in the conduction band are the only ones which contribute for conduction mechanism”.
 As a result, one can classify the materials into different categories by looking at their energy band diagram.

-For example, say, the energy band diagram shows a considerable overlapping between the valence and the conduction bands (Figure 3a).
-Then, it means that the material has abundant free electrons in it, due to which it can be considered to be good conductor
+For example, say, the energy band diagram shows a considerable overlapping between the valence and the conduction bands (Figure 3a), Then, it means that the material has abundant free electrons in it, due to which it can be considered to be a good conductor

 of electricity i.e. a metal.

 On the other hand if we have an energy band